typelevel/Laika/docs/04-customizing-laika/04-document-ast.md

   A tree often represents a logical structure like a chapter.
   It is used as a section headline in auto-generated site navigation as well as the first content of this tree in linearized e-book output (EPUB or PDF).
-  See @:ref(Title Documents) for details.
+  See [Title Documents] for details.

 * The `templates` property holds the AST of all templates parsed inside this tree (excluding templates from child trees).
-  The AST nodes it can hold are described in @:ref(Template Spans) above.
+  The AST nodes it can hold are described in [Template Spans] above.
-  See @:ref(Creating Templates) for more details on the template engine.
+  See [Creating Templates] for more details on the template engine.

 * The `config` property holds the configuration parsed from an optional HOCON document named `directory.conf`.
   It is an empty instance if there is no file.
   It can also be populated programmatically in cases where the content is generated and not loaded from the file system.
-  See @:ref(Laika's HOCON API) for details.
+  See [Laika's HOCON API] for details.

 * The `position` property represents the position of the document in a tree.
   It can be used for functionality like auto-numbering.